 Behavioral Health Professional Administrative Appeal and Hearing

-Anybehavioral health professional licensee may request a legal appeal of board discilpine to an administrative law judge with the Arizona Office of Administrative Hearings (OAH) which is located in Phoenix.
+Any behavioral health professional licensee may request a legal appeal of board discipline to an administrative law judge with the Arizona Office of Administrative Hearings (OAH) which is located in Phoenix.
 In some instances, a case is sent automatically to OAH.
 The OAH hearing is conducted before an Administrative Law Judge (ALJ).
-The administrative process is not as formal as a trial, but is similar.
+The administrative process is not as formal as a trial but is similar.
 Each party presents evidence using documents or sworn testimony.
 Each party also gives an opening and closing argument which should explain why the judge should rule one way or the other.
-Abehavioral health professional’s lawyer can cross examine witnesses and testify on his or her behalf.
-After it is completed, the ALJ reviews the transcripts, evidence and makes a recommendation.
+A behavioral health professional’s lawyer can cross-examine witnesses and testify on his or their behalf.
+After it is completed, the ALJ reviews the transcripts, and evidence and makes a recommendation.
 However, the Board makes the decision to either accept, reject or modify the ALJ’s decision.
-If an individuals feels there has been a mistake they can request a rehearing.
+If an individual feels there has been a mistake they can request a rehearing.

 - CASE DISMISSAL: The Board may dismiss a complaint if they determine the information indicates there was not a violation of the rules of the Arizona behavioral health professional Practice Act.
 This outcome is not available to the public.

 - LETTER OF CONCERN: A letter from the Board expressing concern that the behavioral health professional’s conduct was not ideal; however, the conduct does not necessarily violate the Medical Practice Act or Board policy and no further contact is needed.
 This will not affect future licensure or if the behavioral health professional wishes to further their education.
 This is not shown on license verification.

 - NON-DISCIPLINARY ORDER FOR CONTINUING EDUCATION: An order that dictates the Arizona behavioral health professional must complete a number of hours of continuing education for specific topics.